Classes and Learning Options

 While we are not all in the same physical location, we are still a community, and COCC is here to help.
 Personal counselors are available for appointments remotely via Zoom or phone.
 All counseling appointments are scheduled as soon as possible given each student's availability, concerns, and resources.
 Please see CAP Services – Personal Counseling for details or call 541.383.7200 to schedule an appointment.

-For 2020 Fall term, how do I order books and supplies?
+For 2021 Winter term, how do I order books and supplies?

 Please visit the Bookstore's reopening webpage to learn about the Bookstore's available services.